sa-mw-dach/manuela/docs/module-machine-learning-ODS-with-live-data.md

 The approach of this demo is to extend the already existing parts of Manuela by a hybrid cloud approach.
 For this purpose, the sensor data recorded in the line data server level are to be transferred via Kafka Mirrormaker from the factory data center level to a public cloud, where they can be analyzed.
 _____________

-### Deploy OpenShift Steams for Apache Kafka with Red Hat OpenShift Data Science (RHODS)
+### Deploy OpenShift Streams for Apache Kafka with Red Hat OpenShift Data Science (RHODS)

 - Go to https://source.redhat.com/groups/public/rhodsinternal and find the place where you can get support on the internal offer of Red Hat OpenShift Data Science.